wdmg/yii2-rbac/README.md

 - `/admin/rbac/assignments/` - Data about the assignment of role/permission to users
 - `/admin/rbac/rules/` - Store individual rules

-# Status and version
+# Status and version [in progress development]
+* v.1.0.3 - Fixing tables names in migrations
-* v.1.0.2 - Module in progress development.
+* v.1.0.2 - Bugfix and refactoring
+* v.1.0.1 - Added some new methods, selectbox for view inputs, translations
+* v.1.0.0 - First pre-release